You may increase your future LAPP pension by buying prior service.

 The service will be costed based on what amount of money is required today to fund what your pension will be in the future for that period of service.
 This type of costing is called actuarial, and includes, assumptions about potential interest changes over time, as well as your salary, age, and life expectancy.
 The cost using this calculation basis will likely be higher.

 Before you begin this process, there are many factors you will need to consider.
-We encourage you to speak to a financial advisor before deciding to remove your benefit from your previous RPP.
+We encourage you to speak to an independent financial advisor before deciding to remove your benefit from your previous RPP.
 However, there are other important considerations which you should bear in mind:

 Am I Eligible?